J.G.G. v. Trump: Return to the district court, another appeal, and another request for an en banc rehearing

+After the full appeals court ruled that Boasberg could continue to investigate "who directed the potentially contemptuous actions", Boasberg ordered both parties to submit proposals on the next steps in his contempt proceedings by November 24.
+After staying the proceedings in December 2025, a three-judge panel in the DC Circuit court of appeals ruled 2–1 in April 2026 to halt the proceedings.
+The majority opinion, written by Trump appointed judges Neomi Rao and Justin R. Walker, called the proceedings an "unwarranted judicial intrusion into Executive Branch decision."
+J. Michelle Childs dissented.
+On June 22, 2026, the court of appeals granted a petition for an en banc rehearing and vacated the panel's April ruling.

 Subsequent court challenges in other districts

 In light of the Supreme Court's ruling that challenges must be brought as habeas corpus petitions filed in the district where a petitioner is detained, new class petitions for writs of habeas corpus were filed by the ACLU.
 One, J.A.V. v.
 Trump, was filed in the US District Court for the Southern District of Texas, where the case was assigned to Judge Fernando Rodriguez Jr., and a second, G.F.F. v.
 Trump, was filed in the US District Court for the Southern District of New York, where the case was assigned to Judge Alvin Hellerstein.
 On April 9, 2025, both judges quickly signed temporary restraining orders.
 Judge Rodriguez enjoined the administration from deporting anyone from the El Valle Detention Center under the AEA, and from moving anyone covered by the AEA to another detention facility.
 Judge Hellerstein's order was similar, but applied to anyone in detention in the Southern District of New York.
 Hellerstein extended his temporary restraining order as he considered whether to grant a preliminary injunction, saying in a hearing that Trump's invocation of the AEA "is contrary to law".

 On May 1, Rodriguez certified the class in J.A.V. v.
 Trump, and granted a permanent injunction preventing the administration from deporting anyone in the Southern District of Texas under the AEA.
 Rodriguez rejected the government's argument that he lacked the authority to rule on the issue.
 He wrote that in most legal records, "the use of 'invasion' and 'predatory incursion' referred to an attack by military forces", and he rejected Trump's use of these terms in his presidential proclamation invoking the AEA.
 Rodriguez added that his order did not prevent the government from deporting people under the Immigration and Naturalization Act.